LLNL/RAJA/docs/sphinx/code_organization.rst

 contains most of what you need to understand to start using RAJA in an application.
 We discuss the contents of the 'test' directory in a later section.

-Generic RAJA traversals, which work for any IndexSet, Segment or execution policy type, are defined in the file 'forall_generic.hxx' in the 'include/RAJA' directory.
-That directory also contains the header files that define interfaces for key RAJA classes, such as IndexSet and Segment types, and other methods that are independent of specific parallel programming model choices.
 The main RAJA header 'RAJA.hxx' is all that needs to be included in an application that uses RAJA.
 That is, the line ::

   #include "RAJA/RAJA.hxx"

 in your application code will include all other RAJA header files that are needed for a particular configuration and build of the RAJA code.

+Header files that define general RAJA capabilities that don't depend on the underlying programming model choice live in the 'include/RAJA' directory.
+The directory contains header files for key RAJA classes, such as IndexSet and Segment types.
+Files that define generic RAJA traversals, which work for any IndexSet, Segment or execution policy type, also reside there; e.g., 'forall_generic.hxx'.

 RAJA traversals, reductions, and execution policies for individual programming models are defined in header files that live in subdirectories of